London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 SVRU’s method

-The Scottish Violence Reduction Units performed a miracle in communications with possible offenders.
+The Scottish Violence Reduction Units performed a miracle in communicating with possible offenders.
 The message was twofold.
-On one side, authorities warned gang members that police officers would intervene a lot heavier than before.
+On one side, authorities warned gang members that police officers would intervene much more heavily than before.
 All members were at risk of arrest and sentencing.

 On the other side, the SVRU dedicated considerable resources to portraying the risks of violent criminality and providing a way out of the cycle of aggression.